 The Lord Mayor Brisbane explains the focus of the Planetarium – “From the launch of the first artificial satellite Sputnik, to the magnificent lunar landings, robotic exploration of the Solar System and privately operated space flights – the Planetarium offers a fascinating look at space history.”.

 He encourages everyone to visit the Planetarium, in order to “enjoy a show in the Cosmic Skydome, take a tour of Brisbane’s current night sky with one of our astronomers or visit the Planetarium’s Display Zone to take an astronomical journey from the present day Solar System to the time of the Big Bang.”

 The Sir Thomas Brisbane Planetarium has many exciting attractions for visitors including:

 - Galaxy Gift Shop

 - Sundial Courtyard

-There are many informative displays at the Planetarium relating to stars and planets and space exploration.
+There are many informative displays at the Planetarium relating to stars, planets and space exploration.
 You can see a full-size reproduction of Neil Armstrong’s spacesuit, models of spacecraft and fragments of asteroids.
 You can learn about the scale of the solar system and the vastness of the universe, as well as the space programs of many nations.
-There are interesting artefacts, colourful pictures, lots of information and interactive touchscreen displays to engage the kids.
+There are interesting artifacts, colourful pictures, lots of information and interactive touchscreen displays to engage the kids.
 There is also a mini theatre showing short feature shows.

 Entry to the Planetarium is FREE, so everyone can enjoy these informative displays at no cost.